-- If the streetlight is identified as not being serviced by Arlington, we’ll report to DVP or VDOT who will then independently investigate and repair the problem per its schedule.
+- If the streetlight is identified as not being serviced by Arlington, we’ll report it to Dominion Energy or VDOT who will then independently investigate and repair the problem per its schedule.

 - Minor repair such as bulb, fuse and head replacements typically take two to three weeks for repair if properly reported with address and pole number.